 Complications and Considerations

-While pubic lice primarily cause intense itching, redness, and irritation in the affected area, there can be additional complications if left untreated.
-Persistent scratching due to lice bites can lead to secondary skin infections, which may require further medical treatment.
+While pubic lice primarily cause severe itching, redness, and irritation in the affected area, there can be additional complications if left untreated.
+Persistent scratching due to bites can lead to secondary skin infections, which may require further medical treatment.
 Therefore, it is crucial to treat pubic lice infestations promptly to avoid these complications.

 Although pubic lice do not transmit diseases, their presence can be an indicator of other sexually transmitted infections (STIs).
 If you are diagnosed with pubic lice, it is advisable to get tested for other STIs as a precaution.
 Pregnant or breastfeeding women should consult their healthcare provider before using any lice treatment to ensure it is safe for them and their babies.